Eyebag Surgery Sydney by Dr Scott Turner

 Lower blepharoplasty, also called a lower eyelid lift, is a popular cosmetic surgery to tighten and rejuvenate the lower eyelids and area under the eyes.
 It’s a straightforward surgery that deals with bags under the eyes and tightens the lower eyelids.
 It’s usually done under general anaesthesia – especially when combined with an upper blepharoplasty.

 As we age, the skin around our eyes becomes lax and soft.
 The fat pads under the eyes may grow, causing “bags” to develop.
 These sagging and puffy lower eyelids give patients an older and tired appearance.

 Lower eyelid lifting can reverse these signs of ageing.
 It’s the best eyelid surgery to get rid of bags under the eyes and lift the lower eyelids.
 This is why it’s referred to as “eye bags surgery” or “eye bags removal surgery”.

 Lower blepharoplasty is often combined with an upper blepharoplasty (an upper eyelid lift) for the best results.

-Who Needs a Lower Blepharoplasty?
+Who is suitable for a Lower Blepharoplasty?